craigbuckler/livelocalhost/README.md

 ## Environment variable configuration

-The server can be configured with environment variables.
+You can configure the server with environment variables.
 Add `-E` or `--helpenv` for help.
 Variables:

 |env variable|description|
 |-|-|